 The West Coast Main Line is the primary way of getting to Cumbria by train.
 From locations such as London, Birmingham, Manchester and Scotland, you can easily reach the Lake District from almost anywhere in the UK.
 Trains on this line stop at Carlisle, Penrith, and Oxenholme Lake District, from where you can continue your journey to other areas of the county.

 If you’re travelling from the North East, the Tyne Valley Line travels from Newcastle to Carlisle.
 The Settle to Carlisle Line also terminates in Carlisle after travelling an incredibly scenic route from North Yorkshire.
 If you’re lucky and time it right, you could even make the journey by steam train!

-If you’re staying around the coastal peninsulas, or along the west coast of Cumbria, the Furness Line may be most convenient way of travelling.
+If you’re staying around the coastal peninsulas, or along the west coast of Cumbria, the Furness Line may be the most convenient way of travelling.
 It brings you to Barrow from Carnforth and Lancaster.

-Arriving by Bus or Coach
+Arriving by bus or coach

-National Express runs busses to Kendal and Penrith from both the north and south of the UK.
+National Express runs buses to Kendal and Penrith from both the north and south of the UK.
 Routes run between London and Glasgow or Edinburgh, passing popular stops such as Manchester Airport, Birmingham Coach Station and Milton Keynes Coachway.

 If you’re looking for a budget coach option, Megabus runs services to Lancaster and Gretna, from where you can catch a train into Cumbria.

 The Stagecoach Cross Pennine 685/X85 services run between Newcastle and Carlisle.